-Draught-proofing is one of the cheapest and most efficient ways to save energy – and money – in any type of building.
+Draught proofing is one of the cheapest and most efficient ways to save energy and money, in any type of building.

-How much could you save by draught-proofing?
+How much could you save through Draught Proofing?

-Draught-proofing around windows and doors could save you on average between £10 to £50 per year.
+Draught proofing around windows and doors could save you on average between £10 to £50 per year.
 Draught-free homes are comfortable at lower temperatures – so you’ll be able to turn down your thermostat.
 This could save you another 10% off your heating bill.

-Where to look for draughts
+Where to look for Draughts?

+Draughts happen where there are unwanted gaps in the construction of your home.
 You’ll find draughts at any accidental gap in your home that leads outside, such as:

-- Doors – including keyholes and letterboxes
+- Doors – keyholes and letterboxes

 - Loft hatches